How to Unclog Kitchen Sink Quickly & Easily

 With everything reassembled, turn on the hot tap for a minute and keep a close eye on your work.
 Check for any drips around the nuts.
 If you spot a leak, a slight extra tighten will usually sort it out.

 If you’ve done all this and the sink still isn’t draining, the blockage is probably much further down the main drain line.
 At this point, it’s wise to call in a professional plumber.
-While our experts at Go Assist are specialists in appliance repairs and boiler services, we know a persistent drain problem needs a plumber's touch to diagnose and sort out safely.

 Simple Habits to Prevent Future Sink Blockages